Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 ## Introduction

 At a high level, a `NetworkVariable` is a way to synchronize a property ("variable") between a server and client(s) without having to use custom messages or RPCs.
-Since `NetworkVariable` is really a wrapper ("container") of the stored value of type `T`, you must use the `NetworkVariable.Value` property to access the actual value being synchronized.
+Since `NetworkVariable` is a wrapper ("container") of the stored value of type `T`, you must use the `NetworkVariable.Value` property to access the actual value being synchronized.
 A `NetworkVariable.Value` is synchronized with:
 - Newly joining clients (that is, "Late Joining Clients")
     - When the associated `NetworkObject` of a `NetworkBehaviour`, with `NetworkVariable` properties, is spawned, any `NetworkVariable`'s current state (`Value`) is automatically synchronized on the client side.
 - Connected clients